Skip to main content

 How long should an NDIS progress report take to write?

-A comprehensive NDIS progress report typically takes psychologists 2-4 hours per client when written manually.
-With ClientForms, outcome evidence and functional impact text are auto-generated — you add clinical narrative to pre-structured sections.
-Most clinicians complete their report in 30-45 minutes.
+Manually, 2-4 hours per client — copying scores, formatting charts, structuring sections.
+With a tool like ClientForms, outcome evidence and functional impact text are pre-filled from your assessment data.
+You add clinical narrative to pre-structured sections.
+Most clinicians complete their report in 30-45 minutes, and the report generation itself takes under 60 seconds.

 About ClientForms